Culture & Tradition

 (cornmeal and meat) and humitas

 (sweetcorn and cheese).
-Perhaps surprisingly, Argentina is not entirely out of bounds to vegetarians: river fish abound, and thanks to the huge influx of immigrants from Italy, there are numerous pasta places.
+Perhaps surprisingly, Argentina also offers a host of culinary treats for pescatarians and vegetarians: river fish abound, and thanks to the huge influx of immigrants from Italy, there are numerous pasta places.
 We also have the Italians to thank for the best ice cream parlours in South America.

 Getting to Salta

 Aerolineas Argentinas, Latam and Andes